Giuseppe Crespi

-Giuseppe Maria Crespi (March 14, 1665 - July 16, 1747), nicknamed Lo Spagnuolo ("The Spaniard"), was an Italian late Baroque painter of the Bolognese School.
+Giuseppe Maria Crespi (14 March 1665 - 16 July 1747), nicknamed Lo Spagnuolo ('The Spaniard'), was an Italian late Baroque painter of the Bolognese School.
 His eclectic output includes religious paintings and portraits, but he is now most famous for his genre paintings.

-Biography
+Early life

 Crespi was born in Bologna to Girolamo Crespi and Isabella Cospi.
 His mother was a distant relative of the noble Cospi family, which had ties to the Florentine House of Medici.
 He was nicknamed "the Spanish One" (Lo Spagnuolo) because of his habit of wearing tight clothes characteristic of Spanish fashion at the time.

+Career

 By age 12 years, he apprenticed with Angelo Michele Toni (1640–1708).
 From the age of 15–18 years, he worked under the Bolognese Domenico Maria Canuti.
 The Roman painter Carlo Maratti, on a visit to Bologna, is said to have invited Crespi to work in Rome, but Crespi declined.
 Maratti's friend, the Bolognese Carlo Cignani invited Crespi in 1681–82 to join an Accademia del Nudo for the purpose of studying drawing, and he remained in that studio until 1686, when Cignani relocated to Forlì and his studio was taken over by Canuti's most prominent pupil, Giovanni Antonio Burrini.
 From this time on, Crespi worked independently of other artists.

 His main biographer, Giampietro Zanotti, said of Crespi: "(He) never again wanted for money, and he would make the stories and caprices that came into his imagination.
-Very often also he painted common things, representing the lowest occupations, and people who, born poor, must sustain themselves in serving the requirements of wealthy citizens".
+Very often, he also painted common things, representing the lowest occupations, and people who, born poor, must sustain themselves in serving the requirements of wealthy citizens".
 Thus it was for Crespi himself, as he began a career servicing wealthy patrons with artwork.
 He is said to have had a camera optica in his house for painting.
 By the 1690s he had completed various altarpieces, including a Temptation of Saint Anthony commissioned by Count Carlo Cesare Malvasia, now in San Niccolò degli Albari.